'The Book of Dreams', from Rolling Stone Magazine.

 Collaborations with comic artists

 Self-portrait by Fellini from August 1991, depicting himself and his wife, actress Giulietta Masina.
-Translation: "Federico and me, Giulietta from the film 'La Strada', have been very pleased that we were invited to take part in Mickey Mouse's glorious gang, the greatest of them all!!!"
+Translation: "Federico and I, Giulietta, from the film 'La Strada', have been very pleased that we were invited to take part in Mickey Mouse's glorious gang, the greatest of them all!!!"

 Artistic film design

 Even though he was more preoccupied with film making, Fellini never left his crayons, pencils and water paint alone for long.
 He sketched his own film posters, before handing them to more professional artists.
-Two of the more notable were Jacques Tardi, who designed the poster of Fellini's 'E La Nave Va' (1983), and Milo Manara, who designed the posters for 'Intervista' (1987) and 'La Voce della Luna' (1990).
+Two of the most notable were Jacques Tardi, who designed the poster of Fellini's 'E La Nave Va' (1983), and Milo Manara, who designed the posters for 'Intervista' (1987) and 'La Voce della Luna' (1990).
 Fellini also sketched the kind of characters and actors he needed for each project.
-His wife, Giulietta Masina, said that whenever he drew a small figure with a round, oval head, she knew he was going to cast her.
-Following the advice of a psychiatrist, Fellini made many drawings of his dreams, some in comic book form.
-A two-page story was published in Rolling Stone in the 1970s and collected and published posthumously in 'The Book of Dreams' in 2008.
-In 1982 sixty-three of his drawings were exhibited in Paris, New York and Brussels.
-He also published 350 more under the title 'I Disegni di Fellini' (Editori Laterza, 1993).
+His wife Giulietta Masina said that whenever he drew a small figure with a round, oval head, she knew he was going to cast her.
+Following the advice of a psychiatrist, Fellini made many drawings of his dreams, some of them in comic format.
+A two-page story was published in Rolling Stone in the 1970s and collected and published posthumously in 'The Book of Dreams' (2008).
+In 1982, sixty-three of his drawings were exhibited in Paris, New York and Brussels.
+He also collected 350 more under the title 'I Disegni di Fellini' (Editori Laterza, 1993).

 Recognition